Hurricane Laura causes widespread damage in Miss-Lou - Mississippi's Best Community Newspaper

 Hurricane Laura causes widespread damage in Miss-Lou

-NATCHEZ — The effects of Hurricane Laura could be seen Thursday afternoon across southwest Mississippi and Louisiana, including downed trees, power lines and damaged structures, officials said.
+NATCHEZ — The Miss-Lou suffered widespread storm damage from Hurricane Laura, including downed trees, power lines and damaged structures.

-Law officials in Vidalia and Adams County said no storm-related injuries or deaths had been reported in the area as of 2 p.m.
+In Vidalia and Adams County, law enforcement officials said no storm-related injuries or deaths had been reported in the area as of 2 p.m.
 Thursday.

-Adams County Emergency Management Liaison Officer Neifa Hardy said the county is under a tornado watch until 4 p.m.
-Thursday and rain bands off of Hurricane Laura may still cause thunderstorms.
+Concordia Parish Sheriff David Hedrick said the storm may have caused a wreck with one fatality outside Ferriday.

-According to data from Entergy, approximately 1,200 Entergy customers in Adams County were still without power on Thursday afternoon after more than 800 customers had their power restored.
+According to data from Entergy, hundreds of Entergy customers in Adams County and Concordia Parish were still without power on Thursday afternoon.

 Adams County Sheriff Travis Patten, Natchez Police Chief Walter Armstrong and Vidalia Police Chief Joey Merrill all said they’ve witnessed downed trees and power lines blocking roads and worked around the clock with power companies and road crews to have the roadways cleared.